lxrdxe7o/Notes/README.md

 # Notes Repository

-Welcome to the **Notes Repository**!
 This repository contains various notes on different topics, including programming, engineering, and more.

 ## 📁 Structure
 The repository is organized into directories based on topics.
 Each topic contains markdown files (`.md`) with detailed notes.